 We are all made in the image of God.
 We all have inherent dignity.
 We’re all born with free will.
-The one distinction I would make is that when we talk about autonomy as self-determination in the Christian worldview, it should not be an end of itself.
+The one distinction I would make is that when we talk about autonomy as self-determination in the Christian worldview, it should not be an end in and of itself.
 We are given free will and we are made unique in the image of God to glorify him.
 For any decisions that we make at the end of life, autonomy is something we should consider but it should not just be for what I want for me, it should also be a projection of what should I do and how should I use my life and my free will to glorify him?

 The Gift of Hope